Instamrkt/slate/source/includes/_websocket_api_calls_general.md

 ### Obtaining id and the session key

-Both are set and returned as cookies by a sign in or sign up requests to the REST API.
+Both the user_session_key and id are returned in cookies for HTTP users and also returned in the JSON from login or signup REST requests.

 ### Nonce and hexdigest